ACGII/Braking-Distance-Analysis/README.md

 Server.R - Server code for the project - performs control and calculations and sends them back to the user

-The link below provides both a brief description and the data product for the source code provided above.
-T
+The link below provides a brief description for the source code provided above.

+The link to the actual product is also provided in this link.

 https://rpubs.com/tbalgrover/205192